 Videos have infinite possibilities.
-You can either film and edit or, for instance, create an animated video.
-Here some free tools that may be useful:
+You can either film and editor, for instance, create an animated video.
+Here are some free tools that may be useful:

 - Adobe Spark Video: Transforming your rough footage into a compelling video has never been easier.
 4 steps: Upload your content; Choose a theme; Add text and music; Download and share.